truevault-safe/truevault-js-sdk/README.md

 To run in a browser, first rebuild the test file with webpack: `yarn build-browser-tests` and then load test/index.html in a browser.

+Running in AWS lambda is more complicated:

+1. Build a version of the tests for inclusion in lambda: `yarn build-lambda-tests`
+1. Create a new Lambda function.
+Choose Node 8.10 for the runtime, `run-lambda-tests.runTests` for the handler, 5 minutes for the timeout, and supply the generated lambda.zip.
+1. Perform a test invocation to run the tests.
+They take a few minutes to run, and no output appears until they complete.

 ## Documentation

 This project uses [documentationjs](http://documentation.js.org/).
 To generate the docs: